b-kennedy0/b-kennedy0.github.io/_posts/2021-03-08-cool-things.md

 [Password Generator](https://passwordsgenerator.net/){:target="_blank" rel="noopener"} - Secure password generator.

 [Chrome Multi-tab opener](https://chrome.google.com/webstore/detail/open-multiple-urls/oifijhaokejakekmnjmphonojcfkpbbh){:target="_blank" rel="noopener"} - Chrome add-on to open multiple URLs (handy for marking and opening multiple Turnitin pages simultaneously).

+[URLOpener](https://urlopener.net){target="_blank" rel="noopener"} - An alternative to the above website for those who would like to use a browser other than Chrome.

 ## Teaching